Police arrived at Andrey Perlov’s house in Siberia near Novosibirsk, around 06:45 am on 28th March.

 “Police can now capture a man by a corpse he just killed.”
 The killer is handcuffed and then says, “Oh, wait, I’m going on a special operation.”
 They close the criminal case.

-We received a recording of an investigator explaining the benefits of signing a contract for the Russian to a woman whose husband was already sentenced to three year imprisonment for theft.
+We received a recording of an investigator explaining the benefits of signing a contract for the Russian army to a woman whose husband was already sentenced to three year imprisonment for theft.

 “He can get six additional for this other offense,” he tells his wife.
 “I gave him the chance to sign a contract.”
 If his request is granted, he will go into war and we’ll close the case.